DonthiGeethikaBhargavi/pubmed-paperfetcher-and-cli/README.md

-# 🧑‍🔬 Fetch Research Papers from PubMed 📄
+# 🧑‍🔬 PubMed Paper Extractor 📄

 This Python program fetches research papers from the PubMed API based on a user-specified query.
 It identifies papers with at least one author affiliated with a pharmaceutical or biotech company and returns the results in a CSV format.